 or

-16.1. (b) (in the case of multi-centre international studies, if the parties have different nationalities and Italian law is not chosen, but rather the law uniformly applied by the Sponsor for all the participating centres, wherever located):
+16.1. (b) (in the case of multi-center international studies, if the parties have different nationalities and Italian law is not chosen, but rather the law uniformly applied by the Sponsor for all the participating centers, wherever located):

 The governing law of this Agreement is the law _____ (insert nationality of the Sponsor), without prejudice, however, to the mandatory rules of Italian law, particularly regarding the protection of patients' rights.